finbourne/lusid-sdk-java/sdk/docs/TaxRuleSetsApi.md

 [EXPERIMENTAL] DeleteTaxRuleSet: Delete a tax rule set.

-&lt;br&gt;   Deletes the rule set for all effective time.     &lt;br&gt;   The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.     &lt;br&gt;   This cannot be undone.
+    Deletes the rule set for all effective time.
+The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.
+This cannot be undone.

 ### Example